 5. Facebook Groups for Adopting a Dog (or Cat)

 Remember that the links and dog sanctuaries above are only a selection.
 These are the ones we used and looked at, but of course, there are more sites available to check when looking for a dog sanctuary in Malta.

 Things to keep in mind when adopting a dog

 As already mentioned, you will find a vast majority of different types of dogs looking to be adopted.
 Not only will there be varieties in the breed, size and age, but also their background and reason for being up for adoption.
 Adopting a dog is an absolutely wonderful thing to do, but you also need to keep in mind that you will be the second (or in our case, third) or so home and owner of this animal.

-Sometimes, adoptions are needed due to unfortunate circumstances such as the passing of the owner or a couple splitting up.
+Sometimes, adoptions are needed due to unfortunate circumstances such as the passing of an owner or a couple splitting up.
 The dog might have had a loveable life and owner, but now can’t stay with them anymore.
 Other dogs might not have had such an easy life.
 Far from all rescue animals have experienced any sort of abuse or trauma, but many have.
 And, in the end, the adoption process itself can be enough of a trauma for them.